Corey Clark: Relationship with Paula Abdul

-In the fourth season finale of American Idol, Fox televised a parody of Clark's claims, in which judge Simon Cowell was alleged to be having an affair with himself.
+In the fourth season finale of American Idol, there was a parody of Clark's claims, in which judge Simon Cowell was alleged to be having an affair with himself.
 The parody was very close in plot to the Primetime Live story.
 Clark released a statement that the parody offended him, and was an "insult to the intelligence of the viewer".

 Legal issues

 Clark was sued by Wal-Mart in April 2000 for passing more than $600 in bad checks.
-In May 2001, he was sued by a Topeka grocery store where he allegedly passed a bad $50 check.
+In May 2001, he was sued by a Topeka, Kansas grocery store where he allegedly passed a bad $50 check.

 In June 2005, Clark was cited and released on a misdemeanor battery charge after getting into a food fight during breakfast in a hotel room with his record company manager, Laura Kathleen Troy, and their entourage, which escalated into food and dishes being thrown.
 According to Sacramento Police Sergeant Justin Risley, both parties suffered scratches on their arms, but Troy did not press charges, and both Clark and Troy left in a vehicle together.
 Clark later apologized for the incident, explaining that his dancers, management team and record label representatives were also involved in the food fight, but that after they had left to get cleaned up, he and his manager, who stayed to clean up the room, were the ones present when the police arrived.

 In June 2006, Monica Rodriguez Gonzalez, Clark's wife and mother of their child, Yeshua, filed for a domestic violence protective order.

 In July 2006, Clark was arrested on suspicion of violating a court order and trespassing at his wife's stepfather's residence in Yuma, Arizona.
 Charges were not filed at his subsequent arraignment, due to a delay in getting reports from the sheriff's office about the incident.
-On October 2, 2007, Clark pled guilty under a plea agreement to charges of felony aggravated harassment involving domestic violence for the trespassing offense and the sentence, which was held over from a November 1 sentencing hearing, is anticipated to be harsher than the normal minimum of four to six months in jail due to the added offense of violating an order of protection that his estranged wife had placed upon him only one month prior to the trespassing charge.
-Sentence could now be as high as two years in jail.
-Clark will also be placed on probation and will face a fine of as much as US$150,000.
+On October 2, 2007, Clark pled guilty under a plea agreement to charges of felony aggravated harassment involving domestic violence for the trespassing offense, and was also placed on probation.

 Clark filed a libel lawsuit on July 5, 2012, against MTV Networks for more than $40 million, saying that MTV News correspondent Jim Cantiello "falsely attacked Clark as a liar and called for a boycott of his music".